Dihi Panchannagram: Background

 In the early years of the 18th century, Calcutta was a small settlement spread across a narrow stretch on the east bank of the Hooghly.
 Most of the English residences were to be found around what was then the fort in Kalikata.
 To its north was Sutanuti hat (cotton and yarn market), and still north lay the native area of Sutanuti.
 To the south, Gobindapur was a forested area.
-Beyond the English settlement lay Chitpur and Kalighat, and across the river lay Betor and Salkia.
+Beyond the English settlement lay Chitpur, Bhowanipur and Kalighat, and across the river lay Betor and Salkia.
 In 1742, the Marathas burst into Bengal, and Nawab Alivardy Khan required all his energy and skills to keep them at bay.
 They laid waste the countryside.
 There was a feeling of insecurity in the English settlement and they procured the permission of the Nawab to build a protective ditch around the settlement.
 When a part of the Maratha Ditch was ready, the realisation dawned that the Marathas were not going to attack Calcutta.
 The project was abandoned but the ditch remained a sort of a boundary for the English settlement.